falue/universalRobotController/README.md

 This relies on OrangeRx products by hobbyking for Tx/Rx and uses the (legacy) DSM2/DSMX† protocols for a reliable, digital communication. with a "range of up to 3km (line of sight)".
+I'm sure though this works with any RC transmitter that uses iBUs / ppm.

 > Based on James Brutons RemoteDSM:
 >